SovereignCloudStack/standards/Standards/scs-0219-v1-k8s-monitoring-logging-tracing.md

 #### Prometheus Operator

-One of the most commonly used monitoring tools in connection with Kubernetes is Prometheus Therefore, every k8s cluster CLOUD have a [prometheus-operator][prometheus-operator] deployed to all control plane clusters as an optional default.
+One of the most commonly used monitoring tools in connection with Kubernetes is Prometheus Therefore, every k8s cluster COULD have a [prometheus-operator][prometheus-operator] deployed to all control plane nodes per default.
 The operator SHOULD at least be rolled out to all control plane nodes.